peekler/AndroidKotlin2020/README.md

 # AndroidKotlin2020

-Repository for the Kotlin training.
+Repository for the Android Kotlin training.